 9. uGet

-With the absence of something like the prominent Internet Download Manager (IDM) on Chromebook, Linux arrives to save the day again with uGet.
+Without something like the prominent Internet Download Manager (IDM) on Chromebook, Linux arrives to save the day again with uGet.
 This personal application manages your downloaded files, documents, images, videos, and more comfortably.
 This app is a breeze to install and comes off nothing but highly in demand for Chrome OS geeks. uGet is treasured because it flows nicely using the Linux Terminal, and there aren’t any noticeable errors, in all honesty.

 Moreover, when it comes to speed and stability, uGet is nothing but consistent and up to the mark.
 This handy manager doesn’t fail the process if you pause or resume your download, even if you test this several times.
 To install the app, use the following command in Linux.